jasonzh0/kubeman/examples/kafka/README.md

 # Kafka Deployment Example

-This example demonstrates how to deploy Apache Kafka to Kubernetes using kubeman with the Bitnami Kafka Helm chart.
+This example demonstrates how to deploy Apache Kafka to Kubernetes using kubeman with the [Strimzi Kafka Operator](https://github.com/strimzi/strimzi-kafka-operator).

 ## Overview

 The example includes:
+- **Strimzi Cluster Operator** for managing Kafka clusters via CRDs
-- **Kafka cluster** with 3 replicas for high availability
+- **Kafka cluster** with 3 broker replicas and 3 controller replicas for high availability
-- **Zookeeper** cluster with 3 replicas (required for Kafka coordination)
+- **KRaft mode** (no Zookeeper required - uses Kafka's built-in Raft consensus)
-- **Persistent storage** for both Kafka and Zookeeper
+- **Persistent storage** for both Kafka brokers and controllers
 - **Resource limits** configured for production-like workloads
-- **Metrics** enabled for monitoring (Prometheus-compatible)
 - **Stock Price Processing**: Producer and consumer services for processing live stock prices

 ## Prerequisites